 Trusted Substance Abuse Treatment in Indiana

-Heroin Rehab in Indiana
+Heroin Addiction Treatment Center in Indiana

 Heroin is a drug made from natural substances found in nature.
 Heroin is a manufactured drug made from morphine, a naturally occurring substance extracted from the seed pod found in the opium poppy plant.
 Poppy plants are native to many South American and Asian countries, including Mexico and Columbia.
 The opium poppy is a crucial source for the active ingredient found in many legal and illegal narcotics, including prescription pain medications such as codeine, morphine, and heroin.